Orel7777/project_html-js-css/README.md

-Memory updated
-Sure, here's a well-structured README.md file for your GitHub project:

 My Multi-Application Project 📚💻
 Welcome to my multi-application project!
 This repository contains several web applications built with HTML, CSS, and JavaScript.
 Below is a description of each application included in this project.